This post may contain affiliate links. Please read my disclosure for more information.

 How Much is $15 an Hour a Year?

-You might be wondering how much does 15 dollars an hour make per year.
+You might be wondering how much does 15 dollars per hour equal per year.

 Before taxes and other deductions, $15 an hour equals $31,200 per year.
-This is calculated based on a 40-hour workweek.
+This is calculated with the hourly wage based on working 40 hours per week.

 Forty hours per week multiplied by 52 weeks equals 2,080 hours per year.
 That amount is just approximate due to paid and unpaid time off, overtime, and other payroll deductions.

-However, recently, politicians have discussed raising the federal minimum wage from $7.25 to $15 per hour.
-Most states have their own minimum wage rules, with some requiring far more than $7.25 per hour.
+However, recently, politicians have discussed raising the federal minimum hourly wage from $7.25 to 15 dollars an hour.
+Most states have their own minimum wage rules, with some requiring far more than $7.25 of hourly pay.

-Whether you make $15 an hour now, are looking for a job that pays $15 dollars an hour, or are concerned about minimum wage increases, you may have a few questions such about the reality of living on $15 an hour.
+Whether you make $15 an hour now, are looking for a job with hourly pay of $15 dollars an hour, or are concerned about minimum wage increases, you may have a few questions such about the reality of living on $15 an hour.

-This is assuming that you work a 40-hour workweek.
+This is assuming that you work 40 hours per week.
 You’d work 2,080 hours in a year if you worked 52 weeks.

-You will make $600 per week ($15 x 40 hours each week) if your job pays $15 an hour.
-After taxes, your average take home pay would be $530 a week.
+You will make $600 per week ($15 x 40 hours per week) if your job pays an hourly wage of $15 per hour.
+After taxes, your average take home pay would be $530 in weekly salary.

 More reading: What is the 30/30/30/10 Budgeting Rule?

-If you have a job earning $15 hourly, you will make a monthly income of $2,600.
+If you have a job earning $15 hourly wage, you will make a monthly income of $2,600 for working 40 hours per week.

 No matter what you make an hour, you can estimate your monthly pay by diving the yearly pay by 12.